Compositeness of hadron resonances in finite volume: Wavefunctions of resonances and eigenstates in finite size system

 Here we adopt the barrier potential~\cite{Moiseyev}

-with $V_{0}>0$.
-This is equivalent to the repulsive rectangular potential with the shift of the origin of the energy.
+with $V_{0}>0$.\footnote{The following discussion can be performed by using other potentials which vanish at large $x$.
+For instance, one can use the attractive square well potential with a finite barrier, which is more similar to the physical situation studied in the main text.
+It is straightforward to perform the similar analysis using the resonance eigenenergies and wave functions in Ref.~\cite{delaMadrid:2002cz}.} This is equivalent to the repulsive rectangular potential with the shift of the origin of the energy.
 Because the boundary condition is imposed only at $x=0$, there are scattering state solutions which form a continuum spectrum with real $E>-V_{0}$.
 The wavefunction of the scattering state is analytically given by